Galois1900/Code-implementation-of-Data-driven-strategy-for-wordle/README.md

-# Code-implementation-of-Data-driven-strategy-for-wordle
-ERP reproducibility pack
-# MSc Data Science Research Project: Advanced Wordle Solvers
+# Code implementation of Data-driven strategy for Wordle

 This repository contains the code and documentation for my MSc Data Science Extended Research Project.
 The project explores and compares three distinct approaches to solving the Wordle puzzle:

 1.  **Heuristic Baseline (`heuristic_solver.py`)**: A rule-based solver using letter and position frequency analysis.
 2.  **Entropy-Optimized Solver (`entropy_solver.py`)**: An information-theoretic approach that maximizes information gain, featuring a second-guess lookup table.
-3.  **Reinforcement Learning Solver (`rl_solver.py`)**: A advanced Dueling Double DQN agent trained with Behavioral Cloning and Conservative Q-Learning (CQL).
+3.  **Reinforcement Learning Solver (`rl_solver.py`)**: A Dueling Double DQN agent trained with Behavioral Cloning and Conservative Q-Learning (CQL).

 ## 📊 Quick Results Summary